 Sign up for a ranger-led winter hike around Old Faithful or Mammoth Springs.
 Temperatures are super cold, but you can see the geyser basins steaming.

 Other popular winter activities in America’s first national park include snowshoeing and cross-country skiing.

 Make sure you stay in a location that’s convenient to Gardiner, Montana.
 That’s because that’s where the north entrance to Yellowstone is located, and it’s the only entrance that’s open to vehicles in the winter.

-Consider Roosevelt Hotel, located close to the park entrance: rooms are clean and comfortable, and feature pretty views.
+Consider Yellowstone Riverside Cottages, located close to the park entrance: rooms are clean and comfortable, and feature pretty views.